Sergio-20/wp-tennis-website/README.md

-### A basic WordPress website that uses front end languages, with plans to implement back end languages for e-commerce abilities.
+### A basic WordPress website with a custom theme created from scratch that uses front end languages, with plans to implement back end languages for e-commerce abilities.

 ___